AXYZdong/awesome-snn-conference-paper/README.md

+# SNN Top Conference Paper

+👋 This repo collects top conference papers, codes about **Spiking Neural Networks** for anyone who wants to do research on it.
+We are continuously improving the project.

+🤗 Welcome anyone who is interested to contribute to the repo together !

 - [SNN Top Conference Paper 2023](#snn-top-conference-paper-2023)
   * [AAAI (Association for the Advancement of Artificial Intelligence)](#aaai-association-for-the-advancement-of-artificial-intelligence)
   * [ICASSP (IEEE International Conference on Acoustics, Speech and Signal Processing)](#icassp-ieee-international-conference-on-acoustics-speech-and-signal-processing)